Why is this important?

 - You can find your Unemployment Account Number on the following forms:

 - Your Unemployment Tax Rate can also be found in the Tax Rate Notice.
-New employers generally have a rate of 0.2% to 10.1% (this is including a 0.2% stabilization tax) for SUTA with a wage base of $7,000
+Existing employers generally have a rate of 0.2% to 10.1% (this is including a 0.2% stabilization tax) for SUTA with a wage base of $7,000

 New Arkansas Employer: Register with the Arkansas Department of Workforce Services (501)-682-4500